esl/MongooseIM/doc/modules/mod_push.md

 ### Module Description
 This module implements [XEP-0357: Push Notifications](https://xmpp.org/extensions/xep-0357.html).
  It enables a service that notifies `PubSub` of user's choice about every message that he could miss while being offline.
-There are two control stanzas that clinet may send to this module:
+There are two control stanzas that client may send to this module:
  `enable` and `disable`. `enable` stanza enables push notifications and forwards them to specified `PubSub` node.
 This stanza also may contain optional `Data Form` that will be added to each and every notification to `PubSub` node as `publish-options`.
 Please be sure to provide